2000 Stanley Cup Final: New Jersey Devils

 New Jersey entered the playoffs as the fourth seed in the Eastern Conference after finishing the regular season with 103 points.
-In the playoffs, they first swept the fifth seeded Florida Panthers.
-In the second round they defeated the third seeded Toronto Maple Leafs in six games.
-In the Eastern Conference finals, the Devils defeated the top seeded Philadelphia Flyers in seven games (in the process becoming the first team since expansion to come back from a 3-1 deficit later than the second round) to advance to the Final.
+In the playoffs, they first swept the fifth-seeded Florida Panthers.
+In the second round they defeated the third-seeded Toronto Maple Leafs in six games.
+In the Eastern Conference finals, the Devils defeated the top-seeded Philadelphia Flyers in seven games (in the process becoming the first team since expansion to come back from a 3-1 deficit later than the second round) to advance to the Final.

 Dallas Stars

 Dallas captured the Pacific Division title and entered the playoffs as the second seed in the Western Conference after finishing the regular season with 102 points.
-In the playoffs, they defeated the seventh seeded Edmonton Oilers in the first round in five games.
-In the second round, the Stars defeated the eighth seeded San Jose Sharks, also in five games.
+In the playoffs, they defeated the seventh-seeded Edmonton Oilers in the first round in five games.
+In the second round, the Stars defeated the eighth-seeded San Jose Sharks, also in five games.
 In a rematch of the previous year’s Western Conference finals, the Stars again defeated the Colorado Avalanche in seven games to advance to the Final.

 Game summaries

 Despite New Jersey being a lower seed in conference play (4) than Dallas (2), New Jersey's 103 points were one more than Dallas, giving them home-ice advantage in the series.
 The Devils won the Cup in game six on a one-timer goal by Jason Arnott in double overtime.
 It was their second Stanley Cup overall and first since 1995.

-For the Stars, this was the first time since the New York Islanders lost to the Edmonton Oilers in the 1984 Final that a defending Stanley Cup champion lost in the Final.
-This happened to the Devils themselves the following year when they lost to the Colorado Avalanche.
-This would be the last appearance in the Stanley Cup Final for the Stars until 2020.
+Game one

+Petr Sykora and Jason Arnott each recorded 4 points for New Jersey in game one, and Ken Daneyko scored his first goal of the playoffs during the second period.
+Ed Belfour was replaced in the third period by Manny Fernandez after allowing 6 goals on 18 shots.
+New Jersey would go on to win the game by a score of 7–3, giving them a 1–0 series lead.